Often confused with a classic side part, the comb-over is a slightly longer men’s hairstyle that can be recognised by its emphasis on volume.

 Once upon a time, the Comb Over was reserved for older, balding men.
 They tried to fool the world into believing they had a full head of hair but it never worked.
 The struggling timeless classic has since been appropriated by chic celebrities and hipsters into something a little more fashionable.

-Unlike a Side Part, the Comb Over is achieved through the use of a blow dryer.
+Unlike a Side Part, the Comb Over is best achieved through the use of a blow dryer.
 For the finish, you opt for a matte finish with a small amount of hair wax as opposed to a pomade that leaves a shine.
 This is commonly referred to as a Loose Comb Over.

 A Comb Over doesn’t necessarily exist alone and can be paired with a number of different styles to create a variety of variations.
 Naturally, a Comb Over can be paired with a Side Part.
 Hard Side Parts, where the parting is defined by a barber with the use of a razor blade, combine well with aggressive Fades and Undercuts.